Stable and Informative Spectral Signatures for Graph Matching: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{ssect:relwork}, we review previous work on graph matching that is related to our proposed descriptors.
-We introduce our spectral descriptors and their properties in Section \ref{sect:specdscp}.
-The descriptors are then used as compatibility functions and set up as IQP in Section \ref{sect:mscheme}.
-Last but not the least, we present our experimental results in Section \ref{sect:exp} before the paper is concluded in Section \ref{sect:conclude}
+After reviewing previous work in Section \ref{ssect:relwork}, we introduce and analyze the first order compatibility terms in Section \ref{sect:specdscp}.
+The second order compatibility term is introduced in Section \ref{sec:Noise-Tolerant-Second}.
+The IQP for quadratic assignment formulation of graph matching problem is set up in Section \ref{sect:mscheme}.
+We present our experimental results on three different graph matching tasks in Section \ref{sect:exp}.

-\subsection{Related Work}
+\section{Related Work}

-Node-based signatures have been used on graphs, both inside and out of matching.
+Node-based signatures have been popular in the context of graph matching.
 Joilli et. al.\cite{jouili2009} proposed a signature composed of the degree of the a node followed by the ordered weights of each incident edge and padded with zero if necessary.
 Gori et. al. \cite{gori2005} constructed node signatures from the steady state distributions of simulated random walks similar to PageRank.
 Eshera \cite{eshera1984} built signatures for attributed relational graphs (ARG).
 Shokoufandeh et. al \cite{shok1999} constructed feature-based node signatures for bipartite matching.
 The same authors \cite{shok2001} later proposed a topological signature vector (TSV) for directed acyclic graphs (DAG).
-Outside of graph matching, Wong et. al \cite{Wong2006} proposed a topological signature.
-Their signature is constructed as a local histogram of the number of nodes.
+Hu et. al \cite{hu2013} considered graph matching from the learning of a signature-based proximity matrix using disclosed known correspondences without explicitly computing the signatures themselves.